ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/carousel.md

 ### Properties Unique to this Channel

+Primary parameters are used by default, however, some parameters are unique or overwritten by parameters specific to this example.

 | API Property | Specificity |
 |-|-|
 | **`structured_content.attachment_id`** | Supports gif, jpg, jpeg, png formats.
 Supports private attachments.<br>On Engage Messaging Web, if the width of the **first** image is bigger than the height, every image will be displayed with a 5:3 ratio.
 Otherwise, a 1:1 ratio will be used.<br>Minimal recommended size with a 1:1 ratio: **258x258**<br>Minimal recommended size with a 5:3 ratio: **258x155** |